 Let’s chat about the last category – sentimental items.

 This post contains affiliate links.
 Click here to read my full disclosure policy.

 Of all the areas that needed organizing in my home, this was the area I was least concerned about.
 I know Kondo suggests doing this one last because it’s often the hardest for people, but that’s definitely not true for me.
 I’m not a hugely sentimental person and while there are some things I’m attached to, it’s never too much stuff to fit into a couple of small storage boxes.

-I have a box for Jackson and a box for Corey and me.
+I have a box for Jackson and a box for Corey and myself.
 Jackson’s box is safely tucked away on the bookshelves in his room, and I keep ours under the bed in the guest room.
 They don’t take up a ton of room and they’re generally out of sight.
 I will admit, however, that my weakness when it comes to sentimental items is photographs.
 I can’t get enough of them, and I’m definitely a photo album hoarder.
 I have some scrapbooks that I made for Corey throughout our dating years, and then I have our yearly family scrapbooks plus a slightly absurd amount of Chatbooks.